EvictionLab/eviction-lab-website/content/about/page-content/research-team-bios/grace-hartley/index.md

 thumb: ghartley_thumb.jpg
 weight: 85
 ---
 Grace Hartley is a Research Specialist at the Eviction Lab.
-Grace earned her B.A. from Smith College with a double-major in Statistical & Data Sciences and American Studies.
-She focused on studying mechanisms within the production of knowledge that drive inequality and oppression in America.
-As an undergraduate, Grace co-authored an R package that facilitates Partial Least Squares Regression on lake sediment core spectroscopy data.
-Through a partnership with a local public health non-profit, she worked on a team of students to create an interactive data atlas of public health indicator data in Springfield, Massachusetts.
-Prior to joining the lab, Grace worked on a small organic farm in Maine.
-She enjoys hiking, amateur film photography, and sailing.
+At the lab, she collaborates on extensive data cleaning, wrangling, validation, and the maintenance of the lab’s data pipeline across several projects, including the [Eviction Tracking System](https://evictionlab.org/eviction-tracking/).
+She also supports data requests and linkage efforts, and has contributed to research on the impacts of the Emergency Rental Assistance program during the COVID-19 pandemic.

+Grace earned her A.B. from Smith College with a double-major in Statistical & Data Sciences and American Studies.

+Originally from Maine, Grace previously worked on a small organic farm.
+In her free time, she enjoys hiking, amateur film photography, and sailing.